-How to repair dog and cat scratches on leather upholstery?
+How to repair dog and cat scratches on leather?

-When it comes to leather scratch repair, let your fingers be the judge.
-If you can feel the damage caused by your dog or cat, then it should be fixed.
-Start minimally, and know that you can always rework a repair.
+The rule of thumb with leather scratch repair is to let your fingers be the judge.
+If you can feel the damage caused by your dog or cat, then it needs repair.
+Otherwise a new finish will correct it.

 Leather Cat Scratch Repair

-Cat scratches and nicks on real leather are easily repaired with little more than super glue and sandpaper.
+Cat scratches and claw marks on real leather are easily repaired with little more than super glue and sandpaper.
 Scroll down or click here for a video demonstration.

 More severe ‘scratching post’ damage is also best repaired using a flexible filler.
 Use scissors or an electric razor to trim away any shredded or flappy fibers and level the surface before applying leather filler.